Who We Are

 Natalie has more than 20 years of experience working with children, Pre-K to grade 12 as well as adults.
 She enjoys teaching and developing interdisciplinary art curricula for a wide range of settings.
 The foundation of her educational experience is rooted in Fine Art.
 She brings a treasure trove of unique workshops and lessons to Strawtown in: drawing, painting, sculpture, culture, literature and poetry.
 The intersection of science, nature, and art form the cornerstone of her own artwork and her art education practice.
 She has a Masters degree from New York University.

 Thank you to everyone who has been a part of Strawtown over the years.
-You have individually and collectively made so many contributions that have touched many lives and helped to build our community!
+You have individually and collectively made incredible contributions that have touched many lives and helped to build our community!

 Do you love working outdoors with kids, and nature, art and science?